Bluesky at Home » Holidays » Easter » How to Decoupage Easter Eggs

 Did you see my last DIY project making a pedestal stand for displaying different accessories?
 One of the options was to use the decoupage Easter eggs from a few years ago.

-how to decoupage Easter eggs
+decoupage Easter eggs in white dish

 Now I had a reason to make another simple DIY project with my new napkins and unused craft eggs.